Skip to content

 Clinical trials for medications are expensive.
 That's why they typically fall into two categories for research--new and novel use.
 Both of these research statuses often lead to exclusive patents that allow the researcher to recoup their R&D funding.
 Similarly, grants for medications follow the same structure.

-A: If you've ever been prescribed naltrexone in the U.S. you are aware it is labeled to be used with abstinence, even when nalmefene (Selincro), a similar drug available in Europe, is labeled for use two hours before drinking.
+A: If you've ever prescribed naltrexone in the U.S. you are aware it is labeled to be used with abstinence, even when nalmefene (Selincro), a similar drug available in Europe, is labeled for use two hours before drinking.
 When naltrexone was moving through clinical trials, funding was given specifically for use with abstinence-based trials.
 This led to abstinence-based labeling upon approval.

 Millions of dollars would have to be spent to re-conduct the trials with a treatment model such as the Sinclair Method (TSM).
 The other two FDA-approved medications for treating alcohol use disorders are also labeled for abstinence: Antibuse because it makes you quite ill if you drink, and acamprosate, which works to reduce the withdrawal symptoms associated with giving up alcohol.